OpenNews/opennews-website/what/community/scholarships/index.md

 <h2>{{ page.title }}</h2>

-<p class="bodybig">The journalism-code community is diverse and distributed across organizations of many sizes, in many places.
-Events are a great opportunity to get together in person to chat and collaborate, but the cost of travel can be a hardship.
-Whether you're a newsroom developer at an organization without much budget for professional development, or a freelance developer eager to learn more about journalism code, OpenNews offers scholarships that cover conference registration fees plus $500 toward helping you get there.</p>
+<p class="bodybig">Events are a great opportunity to collaborate and connect with peers, but travel costs can be a hardship.
+Whether you&rsquo;re a developer at a newsroom without much budget for professional development, or a freelancer eager to learn more about journalism and code, OpenNews offers scholarships that cover registration plus $500 toward helping you get to an event.</p>

 <p>We offer scholarships because <a href="https://opennews.org/blog/scholarships-networks/">events help people build skills and relationships</a>—two things that transform how journalists work, strengthen their support networks, and open new doors no matter where they are in their career.
-We also know that sharing knowledge between peers is <a href="https://opennews.org/what/community/survey/">one of the key ways</a> our community builds expertise, so helping one journalist attend an event can help many journalists do better work.</p>
+Sharing knowledge between peers is <a href="https://opennews.org/what/community/survey/">one of the key ways</a> our community builds expertise, so helping one journalist attend an event can help many journalists do better work.</p>

 ### When applications are open

 [Applications are open **right now** through midnight Eastern on Tuesday, Jan.
 21](https://docs.google.com/forms/d/e/1FAIpQLSdLUzoF4S8I4WHYKjCgHEzafIjmYSzLhlidar-pmxZxeEmk6w/viewform), prioritizing events taking place through the first half of 2020.
 All applicants will hear back from us by Monday, Jan.
 27.

+<a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLSdLUzoF4S8I4WHYKjCgHEzafIjmYSzLhlidar-pmxZxeEmk6w/viewform">Apply for an event scholarship!</a>

 We'll open a second round of scholarship applications midyear, prioritizing events in the second half of 2020.